 Is this the first time you've been to church?
 Not sure what to do?
 Worried that you might do something wrong?

 The door stewards will give you a weekly notice sheet, and maybe a service sheet and/or a Methodist Worship Book.
+Often our worship songs are displayed on a large screen so there's no need for a hymn book.
 Everything you need will be given to you on your way into church.
 Feel free to sit anywhere you like.

 Hall Lane has an induction loop so anyone with a hearing aid isn't left out - just switch it to T.